Workshop Sundew

 • photographers who already know the basics of photography (relationship aperture, ISO and shutter speed; light metering)

-• and who are in the possession of a digital SLR camera (or a mirrorless system camera) with macro lens (90-105mm) or equivalent (e.g. also a prime fast lens with focal distance of 40 to 60mm is, in combination with extension tubes a perfect alternative for a macro lens and together with the sundew mucilage delivers a beautiful bokeh!); also when you using a macro lens, you need a full set of extension tubes or close-up lenses for this workshop!
+• and who are in the possession of a digital SLR camera (or a mirrorless system camera) with macro lens (90-105mm) or equivalent (e.g. also a prime fast lens with focal distance of 40 to 60mm is, in combination with extension tubes a perfect alternative for a macro lens and together with the sundew mucilage delivers a beautiful bokeh!); also when using a macro lens, a set of extension tubes is a bonus for this workshop!
 My personal favourite for photographing sundew is a 50mm f/1,8 with a full set of extension tubes.

 • and/or who have already followed a beginner’s workshop macro photography